D-Robotics/rdk_doc_en/docs/common_questions/toolchain.md

 ```
 <font color='Green'>【Solution】</font>

 This error might occur because the specified attribute key for the op is not supported by libDNN.
-To resolve it, you can either replace the unsupported op with a compatible one from our operator support list or contact Horizon for further development evaluation.
+To resolve it, you can either replace the unsupported op with a compatible one from our operator support list or contact D-Robotics for further development evaluation.

 <font color='Blue'>【Problem】</font>